-11.2 What other exit costs do residents ☐ Sale costs for the unit need to pay or ☐ Legal costs contribute to? ☐ Other costs Part 12 - Reinstatement and renovation of the unit 12.1 Is the resident ⊠ Yes □ No responsible for reinstatement of the unit when they leave the unit?
+need to pay or contribute to? ☐ Legal costs contribute to: ☐ Other costs Part 12 - Reinstatement and renovation of the unit 12.1 Is the resident ⊠ Yes □ No responsible for reinstatement of the unit when they leave the unit?
 Reinstatement work means replacements or repairs that are reasonably necessary to return the unit to the same condition it was in when the resident started occupation, apart from: fair wear and tear; and renovations and other changes to the condition of the unit carried out with agreement of the resident and operator.
 Fair wear and tear includes a reasonable amount of wear and tear associated with the use of items commonly used in a retirement village.
 However, a resident is responsible for the cost of replacing a capital item of the retirement village if the resident deliberately damages the item or causes accelerated wear.
 Note from the scheme operator: Residents are only responsible for damage they cause to the accommodation unit.
 The scheme operator will pay all other costs associated with reinstatement work.
 Entry and exit inspections and reports are undertaken by the operator and resident to assess the condition of the unit.
 12.2 Is the resident ⊠ No responsible for renovation of the unit when they leave the Renovation means replacements or repairs other than reinstatement work. unit?
 By law, the operator is responsible for the cost of any renovation work on a former resident's unit, unless the residence contract provides for the resident to share in the capital gain on the sale of the resident's interest in the unit.
 Renovation costs are shared between the former resident and operator in the same proportion as any capital gain is to be shared under the residence contract.
 Part 13 - Capital gain or losses 13.1 When the resident's interest or right to reside in the unit is sold, does the resident share in the capital gain or capital loss on the resale of their unit?
-No No Dort 14 Evit antitlemen t or buyback of freehold units

-An exit entitlement is the amount the operator may be required to pay the former resident under a residence contract after the right to reside is terminated and the former resident has left the unit.
+No Part 14 - Exit entitlemen t or buyback of freehold units amount the operator may be required to pay the former resident under a he right to reside is terminated and the former resident has left the unit.